artefactual/archivematica-docs/admin-manual/installation-setup/customization/scaling-archivematica.rst

 the work you deem important and necessary.
 Archivematica provides a wide range of preservation actions and the default settings tend to make use of the majority of them.
-There are several techniques for limiting which actions are taken, that can have a significant impact on the overall time & compute required to process a particular Transfer or SIP.
+There are several techniques for limiting which actions are taken, that can have a significant impact on the overall time and compute required to process a particular Transfer or SIP.

 Environment configuration options